Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

-where $\epsilon({\bf k})= (k_x^2+k_y^2)/(2m)-\mu$ with $m>0$ the effective mass, $A$ leads to the anisotropic effect mass (i.e.,~orbital hybridization), and $v_{\text{so}}$ represents SOC that still preserves inversion symmetry.
+where $\epsilon({\bf k})= (k_x^2+k_y^2)/(2m)-\mu$ with $m>0$ the effective mass, $A$ leads to the anisotropic effective mass (i.e.,~orbital hybridization), and $v_{\text{so}}$ represents SOC that still preserves inversion symmetry.
 These four states are degenerate at the $M$ point since they form the four-dimensional representation of the space group No.~129 ($P4/nmm$)~\cite{eugenio_prb_2018}.
 We take the parameters for the FeSe thin film as $\mu=55$ meV, $1/(2m)=1375$ meV$\cdot$\AA$^2$, $A=600$ meV$\cdot$\AA$^2$ and $v_{\text{so}}\le15$ meV$\cdot$\AA~\cite{nakayama_prb_2018}.
 The SOC is very weak to open a tiny gap along the $k_x=0$ and $k_y=0$ lines, shown in Fig.~\ref{fig5} (a).
-As what we expect, it shows two $C_{4z}$ rotational-invariant Fermi surfaces, and the maximal orbital hybridization-induced gap is around $12$ meV along the (11) and (1$\bar{1}$) directions.
+As what we expect, it shows two $C_{4z}$ rotational-invariant Fermi surfaces, and the maximal gap, which is induced by the $z$-component of the $\mathbf{g}_o$ vector, is around $12$ meV along the (11) and (1$\bar{1}$) directions.
 This is larger than the typical superconducting gaps in iron-chalcogenide SCs ($\sim$ 4 meV), implying that the effect of the orbital hybridization on the pairing symmetries should not be neglected.

-We now use the criteria derived in Sec.~\ref{sec-stability-orbital-d} to examine the superconducting states.
+We now use the criteria derived above (Eq.~\eqref{eq-tc-lambdao}) to examine the superconducting states.
 Specifically, the weak-coupling criterion indicates that the most favorable pairing to characterize the anisotropic superconducting gap is the $A_{1g}$-type $s$-wave pairing symmetry,